 TGbe Editor to make the following changes in in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.1 (P295L59):

-The Per-Link Traffic Indication Bitmap subfield is defined in Figure 9-1002at (Per-Link Traffic Indication Bitmap subfield format).
-Each Per-Link Traffic Indication Bitmap subfield indicates per-link traffic indications for a non-AP MLD that has negotiated a TID-to-link mapping with an AP MLD and not all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD that has negotiated a TID-to-link mapping with an AP MLD and all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD that is in the default mapping mode.
+(#15090, 15918)The Per-Link Traffic Indication Bitmap n subfield is defined in Figure 9-1002at (Per-Link Traffic Indication Bitmap n subfield format).
+When a Multi-Link Traffic Indication element is in a Beacon frame, each Per-Link Traffic Indication Bitmap n subfield indicates either:

+Per-link traffic indication for a non-AP MLD that does not have all TIDs mapped to all the enabled links or

+Link recommendation for a non-AP MLD that has all TIDs mapped to all the enabled links.

+When a Multi-Link Traffic Indication element is in a Link Recommendation frame, each Per-Link Traffic Indication Bitmap n subfield indicates link recommendation for a non-AP MLD.